 Once you have successfully found your preferred saddle width, you should check for the preferable length of the saddle.

 It actually depends mostly on you.
-If you like to have a shorter nose which will not disturb your perineum parts, then go for a saddle which is short in length, if you like a long nose which can balance your perineum area then you can go for a long saddle.
+If you like to have a shorter nose that will not disturb your perineum parts, then go for a saddle that is short in length, if you like a long nose that can balance your perineum area then you can go for a long saddle.

 It is recommended that the average length of a mountain bike saddle for men is 276 mm and for women is 270 mm as they generally require shorter saddles.

 Many manufacturers also offer fitting tools that will measure and register your preferable saddle length.
 Now, this comes in handy.

 Step 3: Adjusting your saddle with fitting tools

 There are also bike saddle fit tools.
 WTB has its own fitting tool that may help you to measure your sit bone width as well as find the right saddle according to your sitting posture and personal preferences.
 The WTB fitting tool will slip through your saddle and shows your primary contact areas and stores them in your account.

 From WTB’s saddle range chart- we can see that there is a WTB saddle just for everyone with any sit bones widths.